Basis-Theory/basistheory-android/README.md

 # Basis Theory Android SDK

-The [Basis Theory](https://basistheory.com) Android SDK makes it easy to securely collect sensitive data within your Android applications, while keeping your mobile app out of compliance scope.
+The [Basis Theory](https://basistheory.com) Android SDK makes it easy to securely collect sensitive data within your Android applications while keeping your mobile app out of compliance scope.
-[Elements](https://docs.basistheory.com/elements) are secure inputs that enable you to collect sensitive data within your app and have the raw data automatically tokenized and secured within Basis Theory’s certified vault.
+[Elements](https://docs.basistheory.com/elements) are secure inputs that enable you to collect sensitive data within your app and securely store this data within Basis Theory’s certified token vault.

-Sensitive data entered by your end users into Elements will be indirectly referenced within API calls, without needing to directly marshall or access the raw sensitive data.
+Sensitive data entered by your end users into Elements can be indirectly referenced within API calls, enabling you to tokenize this data without needing to directly marshall or access the raw sensitive data.
 Your application code will only receive access to the created tokens, which can safely be sent to your backend systems and persisted for later use.

 Get started with our [integration guides](https://developers.basistheory.com/) or browse the [SDK docs](https://docs.basistheory.com/elements).